birdLark/birdLark.github.io/community/contribution_guide/contribute.md

 Bug reports are only useful however if they include enough information to understand, isolate and ideally reproduce the bug.
-Simply encountering an error does not mean a bug should be reported; as below, search ISSUE and search and inquire on the SeaTunnel user / dev mailing lists first.
+Simply encountering an error does not mean a bug should be reported; as below, search ISSUE and search and inquire on the LarkMidTable user / dev mailing lists first.
 Unreproducible bugs, or simple error reports, may be closed.

 It's very helpful if the bug report has a description about how the bug was introduced, by